ModernNFTSpace/MultipleNFTUploader/README.md

 ## 🌟 About

+> ❗ Please upgrade to latest version.
+Due to some reason, the old version of Metamask did not work in some countries.

 Uploads NFT assets to opensea.io, 'automatically' and with the highest possible performance (also possibly parallel loading will be added).
 Implemented in python:
 * Account authorization - Selenium